Simone Biles: 2018 World Championships

 In the all-around final, Biles won the gold medal by a margin of 1.7 points despite falling on both the vault and the balance beam.
 The overwhelming difficulty gap between her and her competitors allowed her to claim the title with a score of 57.491 over silver medalist Mai Murakami of Japan and bronze medalist Morgan Hurd.
 Earning her fourth world all-around title, Biles set a new record for most women's World All-Around titles, surpassing the previous record of three held by Svetlana Khorkina.
 She also became the first defending Olympic women's all-around champion to earn a world all-around title since 1972 Olympic champion Lyudmilla Turischeva did so in 1974.

-In the event finals, Biles won the gold medal on vault, her first ever world vault title.
-The two vaults she competed were a Cheng and an Amanar.
-This marked her thirteenth World gold medal, meaning Biles had won the most Gymnastics World Championships titles of any gender, breaking Soviet Vitaly Scherbo's previous record of twelve gold medals.
+In the event finals, Biles won the gold medal in vault, her first-ever world vault title.
+The two vaults she competed in were a Cheng and an Amanar.
+This marked her thirteenth World gold medal, meaning Biles had won the most Gymnastics World Championships titles of any gender, breaking Soviet/Belarusian gymnast Vitaly Scherbo's previous record of twelve gold medals.
 She then won the silver medal on uneven bars behind Nina Derwael of Belgium.
 By winning a medal on uneven bars, Biles became the first American and the tenth female gymnast from any country to have won a World Championship medal on every event.
 The following day, she won the bronze medal on balance beam behind Liu Tingting of China and Ana Padurariu of Canada after a large balance check on her Barani.
-She then won the gold medal on floor exercise with a strong routine.
+She then won the gold medal in floor exercise with a strong routine.
 In doing so, she became the first U.S. gymnast and first non-Soviet gymnast to win a medal on every event at a single World Championships, as well as the first gymnast from any country to do so since Elena Shushunova in 1987.
 Her 6 medals at this World Championships brought her total number of world medals to 20, which tied her with Khorkina for most world medals won.